 But even when we have taken all measures possible, we are mainly reducing impact, doing less harm.
 The imperative to act on climate means we also need to find alternative solutions today that tackle the emissions we haven’t been able to reduce.
 This is where compensating for emissions comes in.
 We effectively use climate finance and take action now.
 Our new RAFNXT+ and Linerless CarbonNeutral® certified products do exactly that.

 The key is to select credible partners and finance projects that tackle the root causes of climate change, are linked to UN's Sustainable Development Goals, and support local communities.
-This is why we are working with Natural Capital Partners.
+This is why we are working with Climate Impact Partners.

 Compensating for our emissions may sound like greenwashing to some, but there's no getting away from the fact that all products have a carbon footprint and we need to take action now – we need to get that fossil carbon outside of the atmosphere asap.
 Certified carbon offset projects give us that opportunity.